 Why they need to take the leave (their covered life event)

 When and for how long they expect to take leave (this may be an estimate)

+Periodic updates on the employee’s status and the intention to return to work during a period of medical leave for the employee’s own serious health condition.

 Subject to approval by Paid Leave Oregon, an employee may take up to 12 weeks of Paid Leave Oregon within a benefit year.